BedrettinGuelen/slotcar-verwaltungstools/README.md

 Before proceeding, make sure you have the following installed:

+- **Docker**: Install Docker Desktop from [here](https://www.docker.com/products/docker-desktop).
 - **make**: If you are using Unix or a similar operating system, `make` is usually already installed.
-If not, install it via your operating system's package manager.
-- **Docker**: Install Docker Desktop from [here](https://www.docker.com/products/docker-desktop).

-  ### Linux

-  - `sudo apt-get install make`
+If not, you can install it using the following commands: `sudo apt-get install make`

 ## Instructions: